dortania/OpenCore-Post-Install/cosmetic/gui.md

 * OpenCore hasn't forgotten about you!
 With the AudioDxe setup, you can enable both picker audio and FileVault VoiceOver with these 2 settings:
   * `Misc -> Boot -> PickerAudioAssist -> True` to enable picker audio
   * `UEFI -> ProtocolOverrides -> AppleAudio -> True` to enable FileVault voice over
-    * See [Security and FileVault](../universal/security.md) on how to setup the rest for proper FileVault support
+* See [Security and FileVault](../universal/security.md) on how to setup the rest for proper FileVault support.